Avatar of Paul PlanchonPaul Planchon

 This is Karnet before the client side optimization I did.

-As you can see, for each page change takes 200ms +.
+As you can see, each page change takes 200ms +.
 For a SPA this is not a great user interaction.

 So I went looking for a solution to have Next and instant routing (like in SPA).